MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/setup-mobile-offline.md

 ##  Optimize your app for mobile offline

+Mobile apps run on smaller screens with limited connectivity.
 Before you enable offline mode, make sure your model-driven app is optimized for offline and mobile use.
-Mobile apps run on smaller screens with limited connectivity so it's important that the app is always available.
+Consider the number of user scenarios that you want to cover and the amount of data the app will use.
 Create an app that is simple and lightweight.
-Also, consider the number of user scenarios that you want to cover and the amount of data the app will use.

 If you have desktop and remote mobile users, then create two separate apps.
 Optimize the user experience and create an online app for your office users and another app for your mobile users who may have limited connectivity.

 Follow these best practices when building an app for mobile offline use:

-- Identify the on-the-go scenarios that are functionally related, such as which tasks are performed by users in the field on any given day.
+- Identify the on-the-go scenarios that are functionally related, such as which tasks are performed by users who work in the field.
-- Reduce the complexity of your app and limit the amount of app metadata that needs to be downloaded on a user's device.
+- Reduce the complexity of your app by limiting the amount of app metadata that needs to be downloaded on a user's device.
 Only add the tables and views that are needed for your mobile users.
 For more information, see [Add pages to your app](../maker/model-driven-apps/create-a-model-driven-app.md#add-pages-to-your-app).
-- Keep views that are necessary and remove any view that isn't needed on a day-to-day basis.
-For example, avoid adding the **All accounts** view and keep views such as  **My active accounts**.
+- Only keep views that are necessary but remove any that aren't needed on a day-to-day basis.
+For example, keep **My active accounts** view and remove the **All accounts** view.
 Keep your forms lightweight for a smooth and intuitive experience on small screen devices.
-The following are options for mobile-optimized forms:
+The following are possible optimizations for forms on mobile:

    - Build dedicated forms for mobile use.